lohedges/vmmc/README.md

 of thousands of particles should be perfectly manageable.
 The typical memory footprint for a simulation of 1000 particles is around 2.5MB for hard particles.
 This is roughly doubled if the potential has finite energy repulsions.
+* At present there is no way to handle multi particle systems with a mixture of isotropic and anisotropic potentials.
+In this case it is best to pass `isIsotropic = true` to the VMMC constructor, the only limitation being that clusters comprised (or seeded from) isotropic particles cannot rotate.
+In future it would be desirable for the VMMC object to know more details about each particle so that individual rotational moves can be tuned accordingly.

 ## Efficiency
 In aid of generality there are several sources of redundancy that impact the